 The Finish Line is engaged in a three-legged race for athletic footwear sales.
-The company sells performance and casual footwear and apparel through about 645 Finish Line stores in more than 45 states, about 50 Running Specialty stores, and 200-plus branded shops inside department stores ( Macy's).
+The company sells performance and casual footwear and apparel through about 590 Finish Line stores in more than 45 states, about 70 JackRabbit stores, and 300-plus branded shops inside department stores ( Macy's).
 Its core Finish Line stores are bigger than competitors' and offer a wider array of clothing, accessories, and other merchandise, including jackets, backpacks, sunglasses, and watches.
 Finish Line offers big brand names (such as adidas, NIKE, and Timberland) and also markets its own private-label line of T-shirts, socks, and other basics.
 The company also sells athletic shoes and apparel online.

 The Indianapolis-based company has Finish Line stores in 47 states and the District of Columbia.
-Its largest markets are Texas, Florida, California, Pennsylvania, and Ohio, home to about a quarter of Finish Line stores.
-Its 49 Running Specialty stores are located in 11 states and the District of Columbia, with Texas, Massachusetts, and New Jersey accounting about half of all locations.
+Its largest markets are Texas, Florida, California, Illinois, Pennsylvania, and Ohio, home to about a quarter of Finish Line stores.
+Its 72 JackRabbit stores are located in 17 states and the District of Columbia, with Texas, Michigan, New York, and New Jersey accounting about half of all locations.
 The shoe retailer also has branded Finish Line shops inside department stores (including Macy's) in more than a dozen states.

-The retailer's namesake stores average some 5,400 sq. ft.; its Running Specialty stores average 3,500 sq. ft.
-Finish Line also operates e-commerce sites at www.finishline.com and www.run.com, a domain it purchased in 2011 to serve as the website for its Running Specialty holding.
+The retailer's namesake stores average some 5,400 sq. ft.; its JackRabbit stores average 3,650 sq. ft.
 Footwear accounts for 88% of Finish Line's net sales.
 While Finish Line purchases products from some 120 suppliers, NIKE products (some sold exclusively at Finish Line) generate about 70% of total sales.
-About 84% of the retailer's merchandise is purchased from its five largest suppliers.
+About 89% of the retailer's merchandise is purchased from its five largest suppliers.
 Apparel and accessories (also referred to as softgoods) account for about 12%.

 Sales and Marketing